+employed by the Company any data or information of а confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids, (b) the use of such information not generally known to public for his personal advantage, or (c) acquiring or inducing others to acquire such information which may be used against the Company.

+Moreover, the CG Manual also sets as a policy that directors observe confidentiality with respect to all matters coming before the Board.

+officers and employees with no one taking unfair advantage of anyone through manipulation, concealment or abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.

+The obligation extends to "Confidential information" which includes all non-public business, financial, personnel or technical information, processes or systems, whether or not in electronic form, related to any portion of Petron's business operations that have been learned, generated or acquired in dealings with the Company.

+The Code of Conduct provides for the following:

+Company Information

+- The use of confidential or proprietary information or trade secrets that might be of use to competitors of the Company, or harmful to the Company or its customers or business partners, if disclosed, is prohibited. - No disclosure of any information that, upon its release, would be likely to affect the market price of Petron stock should be made.

+Third Party Information

+• The confidential or proprietary information or trade secrets belonging or relating any supplier, vendor, contractor, consultant, former employee or other person or entity should not be solicited, received or used, except as may be lawfully received from the owner or an authorized third party.

+Personnel Manual

-Company any data or information of a confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids, (b) the use of such information not generally known to the public for his personal advantage, or (c) acquiring or inducing others to acquire such information which may be used against the Company.
-Moreover, the CG Manual also sets as a policy that directors observe confidentiality with respect to all matters coming before the Board. with no one taking unfair advantage of anyone through manipulation, concealment or abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.
-The obligation extends to all "Confidential information" which includes all non-public business, financial, personnel or technical information, processes or systems, whether or not in electronic form, related to any portion of Petron's business operations that have been learned, generated or acquired in dealings with the Company.
-The Code of Conduct provides for the following: Company Information The use of confidential or proprietary information or trade secrets that might be of use to competitors of the Company, or harmful to the Company or its customers or business partners, if disclosed, is prohibited.
-No disclosure of any information that, upon its release, would be No disclosure of any information that, upon
+The conflict of interest policy in the Personnel Manual also covers the non-disclosure obligation of officers and employees that provides the prohibition against (a) giving or releasing to anyone not employed by the Company any data or information of confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids, (b) the use of such information not generally known to the public for his personal advantage, or (c) acquiring or inducing others to acquire such information which may be used against the Company.

+The policy on the nondisclosure of non-public information is enforced through the requirement